 Our intangible assets are comprised of indefinite- and finite-lived intangible assets.
 We own the rights to both 3MHz of ATG spectrum in the nationwide 800 MHz Commercial Air-Ground Radiotelephone band (the "3 MHz FCC License"), which is used in the operation of our ATG network, and the license for 1 MHz of ATG spectrum in the nationwide 800MHz Commercial Air-Ground Radiotelephone band ("1 MHz FCC License") acquired in the Airfone Acquisition.
 Together we refer to the 3 MHz FCC License and the 1 MHz FCC License as the "FCC Licenses".
 While the FCC Licenses were issued with 10-year terms, such licenses are subject to renewal by the FCC, and renewals of licenses held by others have occurred routinely and at nominal cost.
-Moreover, we have determined that there are currently no legal, regulatory, contractual, competitive, economic, or other factors that limit the useful life of the FCC Licenses are treated as indefinite-lived intangible assets which we do not amortize.
-We reevaluate the useful life of the FCC Licenses each year to determine whether events and circumstances continue to support an indefinite useful life.
-Our annual impairment assessment of the FCC Licenses for 2016, 2015, and 2014 indicated no impairment.
+Moreover, we have determined that there are currently no legal, regulatory, contractual, competitive, economic, or other factors that limit the useful life of the FCC Licenses.
+As a result, the FCC Licenses are treated as indefinite-lived intangible assets which we do not amortize.
+We reevaluate the useful life of the FCC Licenses for 2017, 2016, and 2015 indicated no impairment.

 Our software relates to the development of internal use software which is used to run our network and support our service offerings.
-Software also includes software embedded in the equipment that we sell to our customers within the BA segment.
+Software also includes software embedded in the equipment that we sell to our customers.

-Our goodwill balance, all of which related to our BA segment, was \$0.6 million as of December 31, 2016 and 2015.
+Our goodwill balance, all of which related to our BA segment, was \$0.6 million as of December 31, 2017 and 2016.

-Our intangible assets, other than goodwill, as of December 31, 2016 and 2015 were as follows (in thousands, except for weighted average remaining useful life):
+Our intangible assets, other than goodwill, as of December 31, 2017 and 2016 were as follows (in thousands, except for weighted average remaining useful life):